plamenti/Telerik-2015-High-Quality-Code-Team-Battle-Field-1/README.md

     -   **TODO: Document the refactorings** you have performed in order to improve the quality of the project.
 Use English language and follow the sample (see below).
 The documentation must be in `.md` (GitHub Markdown) format.
     -   **TODO:** Document all public members and classes using **XML documentation** within the code and generate **CHM documentation**.
     -   **DONE** Add **code comments** where appropriate
-6.	**TODO: Add new functionalities** to the game.
+6.	**DONE: Add new functionalities** to the game.
 The more functionalities you add the more points you will get.
-	-	Follow all principles and unit test you new game functionalities.
+	-	Added Save and Load game